 You can support Call BlackLine by visiting www.callblackline.com.

-This interview is the first in a series of conversations being conducted over the next few months around the issue of hotline tracing and intervention.
-It is part of Mad in America’s Suicide Hotline Transparency Project, which was born out of the belief that creating transparency and public access around suicide hotline intervention and call tracing policies should be a priority.
+This is the first interview in a series of conversations being conducted around the issue of hotline tracing and intervention.
+Other interviews include: Sera Davidow from The Wildflower Peer Support Line and Jahmil Roberts and Yana Calou from the Trans Lifeline.
+These interviews are part of Mad in America’s Suicide Hotline Transparency Project, which was born out of the belief that creating transparency and public access around suicide hotline intervention and call-tracing policies should be a priority.
 This project includes a directory of lines that do not trace or intervene without consent, a public poll, survivor interviews, and an open call for art.
 Please visit the project page to find out how you can participate.

 Álvaro Gamio Cuervo: I want to give you the space to introduce yourself to the audience as you’d like to personally.